 Common Measurements Based on Your Body.

-One Yard (36 inches or 92cm) is roughly the distance from your nose to the bent fingers on your outstretched hand.
-Measure you arm to see how close this measurement is to one yard if you use that measurement often.
+- One Yard (36 inches or 92cm) is roughly the distance from your nose to the bent fingers on your outstretched hand.
+Measure your arm to see how close this measurement is to one yard if you use that measurement often.

 Use Coins and Bills to Measure